Dog rescued after being ejected off Monitor-Merrimac Bridge-Tunnel during crash

 SUFFOLK, Va.
 (WAVY) — A dog ejected off the Monitor-Merrimac Memorial Bridge-Tunnel during a multi-vehicle crash has been rescued.

 Virginia State Police say the Virginia Marine Resources Commission retrieved the dog from the water about an hour after it plunged off the bridge.
-The dog’s exact condition is still unclear at this time, but State Police say it’s alive.
+The dog’s exact condition is still unclear at this time, but State Police say the dog is alive.

 Traffic was back moving as of 3:52 p.m. after the crash shut down all northbound lanes.